elitenomad/email-delivery/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Issues
-    Mailgun setting up domain issues: So using the sandbox account where only authorized recepient list can recieve email.
+    Mailgun set-up issues with netregistry

+## Limitations
+    Mailgun is running with sandbox environment.
+So only Authorized receipients could receive email.
+    Service assumes any string which passes a email regex is a valid email.
+    Service handles only sending emails and won't inform about dropped messages or rejected messages.

 ## Improvements
     Message builder for the mail clients based on the input.
-    Custom ExceptionHandler based on api error codes.
+    API Client exceptions based on api error codes with user friendly messages.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/elitenomad/email-delivery.